CU-SCOPE/acquire-sim/README.md

 acquire-sim
 ===========================

 This repository contains two folders that contain both the Blender files necessary for 3D simulation footage and data along with the Python script necessary to find approximate centroid locations.
+Also, a c++ folder is included that runs on a ROCK64 using Debian Stretch Mate Community Build.

 Usage
 -----